econrad003/yaMazeImp/README.md

 * *binary\_tree2.py* - implementation of a binary tree algorithm that works most of the time for generating perfect mazes on arbitrary grids.
 When it fails, the result is a binary spanning forest.
 When used on rectangular grids, the result is typically a binary spanning tree which cannot be produced by Jamis Buck's binary tree algorithm.
 * *boruvkas.py* - Borůvka's algorithm [8] (and see also [7]) is an algorithm to create minimum-weight spanning trees from connected edge-weighted graphs, provided the weight function is injective.
 (If the weight function is not one-to-one, the result is a connected spanning subgraph which could contain circuits. \[*N.B.*: This is either a bug or a feature of the algorithm, depending on one's point of view.\])  Python program *boruvkas.py* is an implementation of Borůvka's algorithm for creating mazes.
 To insure that weights are unique, the default weight function is a random one-to-one map from the grid edges into range \[1,*e*\], where *e* is the number of grid edges.
 As with Kruskal's algorithm, edge costs need to be known a priori, so the algorithm does not create weave mazes in a natural way, but like Kruskal's algorithm, the algorithm can be used to extend forests to spanning trees, and thus it is well-suited to mazes with prewoven crossings.
 * *binary\_tree\_polar.py* - an adaptation of the simple binary tree algorithm from Buck (2015) for theta (polar) mazes.
+* *complete\_maze.py* - this program, intended primarily for testing purposes, generates a complete maze on a grid, *i.e.* a maze in which every grid connection is linked.
+In graph-theoretic terms, viewing the grid as a given graph and a maze as isomorphic to a subgraph of the grid, then this generates a maze which is isomorphic to the grid.
 * *edgewise\_growing_tree.py* - a family of algorithms for creating spanning trees (perfect mazes) on edge-weighted connected graphs (grids) that are similar in form to Prim's algorithm.
 * *hunt\_and\_kill.py* - an implementation of the Hunt and Kill algorithm described in Chapter 5 of Buck (2015).
 * *ellers.py* - an implementation of Eller's algorithm as described in Chapter 12 of the Jamis Buck book [1].
 The algorithm is suitable as implemented for rectangular grids using "north" and "east" row and column grid connections.
 In *polar_ellers.py*, there is an adaptation of the state matrix that uses the "inward" and "ccw" grid connections -- this variant make the Eller's algorithm implementation work with polar maze.